A career counsellor can help you plan your study or career path. They can tell you about training and job options you might not have thought about.

 What career counsellors do

-When to speak to a career counsellor
+When to visit a career counsellor

-- you're planning to do work experience
+- looking for work experience

-- you just left your job
+- leaving, or have just left, your job

-- you're thinking about changing careers
+- thinking about changing careers

-- you're struggling with your work/life balance.
+- struggling with your work–life balance.

 How to find a career counsellor

-- If you're at uni or TAFE, visit your student union to see what kind of career counselling services are on offer.
+If you're still at school, you can meet your careers teacher.
+If you're at university or TAFE, visit your student union to see what kind of career counselling services are on offer.